pekkanikander/nocfo-api-onboard/hawaii-client/README.md

 ## What’s Next (if you continue)

 - Harden error handling in `Http.getJson` (decode errors, retries, structured failures).
-- Extend `Domain.Streams` to other endpoints (transactions, documents).
+- Extend `Domain.Streams` to other endpoints (transactions, documents) so the CLI can manage more entities.
-- Introduce property-based regression tests around pagination and idempotent hydration.
+- Introduce property-based regression tests around pagination, alignment, and idempotent hydration.
+- Factor `StreamAlignment` into its own package (or upstream to Hawaii) to reduce duplication.
 - Upstream the Hawaii generator patch set instead of pinning to the local fork.

 Until then, treat this folder as a living notebook of the first workable Hawaii-based NoCFO client.
 Lift ideas, refactor freely, and keep the scripts runnable so future explorers can reproduce the flows quickly.